Tyler Ward: Personal life

+On December 10, 2024, Ward's wife, Emmy Russell, revealed that she was expecting her first child, a girl.
+The couple's daughter was born on January 31, 2025.

 Musical career

 Ward has become a well-known artist in part through his use of social media, posting a mix of covers and originals on YouTube.
 He has successfully completed five worldwide headlining tours and has played shows with many mainstream artists including Switchfoot, the Beach Boys, Aloe Blacc, the Jonas Brothers, the Fray, Yung Joc, and many more.
 Through his music video career, Ward has performed and produced most of his early songs and many of the current ones in his parents' basement, which he later turned into a proper recording space.
 Nowadays, Ward produces most of his music on the road or in his Los Angeles recording studio.